 Individual students have several options here:

-- Professional Certificates – a longer-term commitment of 1-6 months enabling students to gain new knowledge and launch their careers.
-Some of the available topics include marketing analytics, project management, and social media marketing.
-Again, prices start at $39/month.
+A longer-term commitment of 1-6 months enabling students to gain new knowledge and launch their careers.

 - Coursera for Business: seat license subscription through the Enterprise Plan where small and larger businesses can use to train their teams.